 Though both are frequently diagnosed under the same umbrella of Antisocial Personality Disorder (ASPD), the term “psychopath” differs from the term “sociopath.”
 A sociopath is a human being that experiences little-to-no empathy and has a little-to-no conscience.
 Sociopaths are usually a result of their environment.
 A sociopath may have grown up in a chaotic or traumatic environment that lead them to develop ASPD.
 There's a critical difference between a sociopath and a psychopath; a psychopath is born that way, and a sociopath develops their condition from their environment.
 Sociopaths and psychopaths have traits of ASPD, but a psychopath's condition is more severe.

 People who are psychopaths have a disorder, and psychopathy is a spectrum.
 Some psychopaths are violent, and some commit criminal behaviors, whereas others are not violent and don’t engage in criminal activity.
 There are notable differences in a psychopaths brain than the brain of a person that is not a psychopath.
-They can’t form loving relationships or feel fear.
-They’re egocentric, narcissistic, and don’t care about others.
 In clinical settings, psychopathy is detected using a checklist of traits.
-Psychopathy is misunderstood, and it’s difficult for many people to grasp.
+Psychopathy is often misunderstood, and it’s difficult for many people to grasp.

 Are Psychopaths Evil?

 The idea that psychopaths are vicious people is not true.
-Psychopaths aren’t necessarily evil.
-Living without a conscience, they may appear evil.
 They don’t necessarily have good moral decision-making skills.
 People tend to think of psychopaths as villains in movies, but psychopathy affects real human beings, and it is attributed to differences in the brain.
 A psychopaths brain shows differences in both structure and function.
 Some psychopaths can hurt or damage people, whereas others are innocent and don’t intend to manipulate or harm people.

 Psychopaths and Predators

-Though it isn’t true for all of them, some psychopaths are predators.
-Some prey on other people and are relentlessly abusive, whereas others show symptoms more subtle and aren't abusive.
-Typically, psychopaths that are predators or criminals are the most severe cases.
-Many psychopaths want to gain control over other people or use them as pawns.
+Typically, only people with the most severe personality disorders are criminals.
 They’re not doing it on purpose; they have an illness that makes them believe that other human beings should serve them.
-They genuinely think that other people are supposed to be beneath them.
-Because they’re sure that people are supposed to follow them, they’re good leaders.
+They genuinely think that other people are beneath them.
 A psychopath has a strong desire to be in a leadership role.
 When they’re in a leadership position, they’re able to hold their power over other people.
-They can manipulate others, and make them do what they want.
-They might use others to achieve their goals, such as money or recognition, often using manipulation tactics to get it.
+They manipulate others and make them do what they want.
+They might use others to achieve their goals, such as money or recognition.
 Manipulation can be asserted in a variety of ways.
 They might be subtle about their manipulation, or they could be aggressive.
-It depends on the personality of the person who has psychopathy.
+It depends on the person who has the personality disorder.